0xmzn/OSC22-Linux-Workshop/session-4/README.md

 * Setting a value for a variable.
 * Reading the value for a variable.

 You can assign variables in various way.
-For instace, the most common way it to set the value of a variable directly after creating it.
-You can also save the output of a command into a varaible (more on that later).
+For instance, the most common way it to set the value of a variable directly after creating it.
+You can also save the output of a command into a variable (more on that later).

 When reading a variable, we place `$` before its name to tell Bash that this word is a variable.
 This can be very useful when dealing with text bodies.
-Before a line is excuted, Bash replaces every variable prepended by `$` with its actual value.
+Before a line is executed, Bash replaces every variable prepended by `$` with its actual value.
 This process is repeated for every line in the script.

 Variables names are case-sensitive and can't start with a number, but can start with an underscore.
 * To assign a value to a variable: